 Why this recipe is amazing

-- 100% natural: all ingredients used in this recipe are entirely natural, making the syrup healthier than store-bought version.
+- 100% natural: all ingredients used in this fresh strawberry syrup are entirely natural, making the syrup healthier than store-bought version.

-- Only 3 ingredients: you only need strawberries, sugar and water to make delicious strawberry syrup for drinks.
+- Only 3 ingredients: you only need strawberries, sugar and water to make this delicious simple strawberry syrup recipe.

 - Very versatile: There are countless uses for this strawberry simple syrup.
-You can use it in drinks, cocktails, milk tea, on pancakes, cakes and much more.
+You can use it in drinks, cocktails, milk tea, on pancakes, cakes, ice cream and much more.

 - Easy to make: It only takes around 20 minutes from start to finish to make this recipe.